Family Home Guarantee

 To be eligible, a single parent must:

-• Be an Australian citizen (not a resident) with dependent children
+• Be an Australian citizen or permanent resident with at least 1 dependent child*.

-• Be an owner-occupier (but they do not need to be a first home buyer)
+• Be an owner-occupier not currently owning property or intending to own other property (but they do not need to be a first home buyer).

 As with similar government schemes, there are region-specific price caps on properties.
 You can use the government's Property Price Cap Tool to look up the property price caps for your location.
 If the price of the property you are purchasing exceeds these caps, you will not qualify.